superbaaam/LaneDetectionAndLaneKeeping/README.md

 **The workthrough is the following:**

-A possibly distorted input image is provided by the raspberry pi camera.
-With the file camcalib.py the input image is getting undistorted
+- A possibly distorted input image is provided by the raspberry pi camera.
+With the file camcalib.py the input image is getting undistorted.

+- After that the region of intested is being set.
+A lot of different lane detection projects use a trapezoid for the ROI, but this wasn't possible for this project since in turns the inner lane disappears and I need a the information that I get.

+- The image process contains of canny edge detection and a threshold image.
+The combination of both is the combo_image and is used to warp the image.

+-

+To be continued!